noamross/pubtime/inst/notebook/2014-07-01-next-steps.md

 somewhat specialized. *Oikos* doesn't provide publication history, though *Oecologia* (Springer) does.

+- I think we should use some existing list (top _n_ journals ranked by impact factor / Eigenfactor?); *The Condor* is a pretty specialized journal, and it would be unfair to single it out with broader ecology journals.
+An analysis of ornithological journal (where there are >20) could be something down the road. -Alex

 Anything from Wiley, JSTOR, Springer, or BioOne is pretty easy.
 Elsevier/ScienceDirect is harder due to their website structure, though possible in the slightly longer term as [Quickscrape](https://github.com/ContentMine/quickscrape) adopts